X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim11pointsprites.md

     }
 ```

 For each bullet in our bulletList, this code will add 6 vertices to the bulletVertices array.
-As you can see, for all vertices we specify exactly the same position, the location of the bullet.
-The technique in the effect file, will use the texture coordinates to make sure two triangles are rendered around this center position, which is required to display the image.
+As you can see, for all vertices we specify the same position, the location of the bullet.
+The technique in the effect file will use the texture coordinates to make sure two triangles are rendered around this center position, which is required to display the image.
 This technique is called **PointSprites**, so we need to select it.
 We will immediately set all the parameters required by the effect to work.

 Add this code at the end of the if-block: